-There are very few countries in the world which have such a rich history, and in this post, you’ll discover the top 12 most famous historical sites in Egypt.
+There are very few countries in the world that have such a rich history, and in this post, you’ll discover the top 14 most famous historical sites in Egypt.

 1. Great Pyramid of Giza